FanDuel promo code: Get $300 in bonus bets for Week 1 NFL picks, Bears vs. Vikings on Monday Night Football

-FanDuel promo code: Get $300 in bonus bets with winning $5 bet for Vikings vs. Bears on Monday Night Football
+FanDuel promo code: Get $300 in bonus bets with winning $5 bet for Bears vs. Vikings on Monday Night Football

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first NFL wager of $5 or more wins

-The Week 1 NFL schedule comes to an end on Monday Night Football, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-You can use the latest FanDuel promo code to raise your bankroll for NFL betting, capped off by Vikings vs. Bears at 8:15 p.m.
+Week 1 of the NFL regular season wraps up with an NFC North showdown on Monday Night Football, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+You can also use the latest FanDuel promo code to raise your bankroll for more NFL betting, as the Chicago Bears host the Minnesota Vikings at 8:15 p.m.
 ET.
-J.J.
-McCarthy and Caleb Williams will square off in the final game of the week, which also features stars like Justin Jefferson, DJ Moore, and D'Andre Swift.
-The visiting Vikings are favored by 1.5 points.
+The Vikings are 1.5-point favorites, according to the latest NFL odds at FanDuel, while the over/under is 43.5 points.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code